retroraisins/words-occurances/README.md

 `<word>: <occurrences>`

 # RUN
-put this command in your terminal
-`python3 words_frequency.py <filepath>`
+put this command in your terminal on Mac or Linux `python3 words_frequency.py <filepath>`